eligosource/eventsourced/README.md

 First steps
 -----------

 This section guides through the minimum steps required to create, use and recover an event-sourced actor and demonstrates the usage of channels.
-Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and can be executed inside sbt with
+Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and can be executed from the sbt prompt with

     > project eventsourced-examples
     > run-nobootcp org.eligosource.eventsourced.guide.FirstSteps